Elleined/sql-notes/README.md

 ### Why use view
 - Restrict the user from seeing the real table structure thus adding extra layer of security.
 - Abstracts/ Simplify the complex query returned from the complex real table and complex table joinings.
+- Primarily used for complex SELECT statement like joining tables and etc...
+-

 ### Views Restrictions
 - Cannot create index in views.
 - Cannot create trigger in views.
+- If underlying table changes (renamed column or deleted column) you need to redefined the views.

 # Realization for stored procedure, function, and views